 They’re called FBCLIDs, and you may be wondering what the heck they are.

-If you spend much time in your Google Analytics dashboard you’ve probably seen them, a long string of alphanumeric code at the end of a seemingly otherwise duplicated URL.
+If you’ve spent any time in your Google Analytics dashboard, you’ve probably seen them—a long string of alphanumeric code at the end of what seems to be a duplicate URL.

-We’re going to give you the rundown on what Facebook Click Identifiers (FBCLIDs) are and how they affect your Google Analytics, a general overview of UTMs, and how to use all of them for personalized website experiences.
+In this blog post, we’ll give you the rundown on what Facebook Click Identifiers (FBCLIDs) and TikTok Click IDs (TTCLIDs) are, how they affect your Google Analytics, a general overview of UTMs, and how to use all of them for personalized website experiences.

-In short, FBCLIDs or Facebook Click Identifiers are a tracking parameter that is automatically added to outbound links on Facebook.
+In short, FBCLIDs or Facebook Click Identifiers are tracking parameters automatically added to outbound links on Facebook.

 So if a Facebook user clicks on a link to your website, a unique FBCLID is created and appended to the URL.

-Many have come to the conclusion they were created as a workaround for ad blockers and Apple’s ITP (Intelligent Tracking Prevention) in its Safari browser.
+Many have concluded they were created as a workaround for ad blockers and Apple’s ITP (Intelligent Tracking Prevention) in its Safari browser.

-ITP is Apple’s way of coming down on third-party cookies, which is a contentious topic when it comes to traffic attribution.
+ITP is Apple’s way of coming down on third-party cookies, which is a contentious topic regarding traffic attribution.
 While no one knows for sure, those are both likely reasons for the creation of FBCLIDs and their appearance in your Google Analytics.

 Well, it’s not great.
-You may have noticed quite a few pagepaths being created with the unique FBCLID parameter on it in your Google Analytics.
+You may have noticed quite a few pagepaths being created with the unique FBCLID parameter in your Google Analytics.

-These are created every time someone is referred to your site from Facebook.
-They’re created because Google thinks that every click on your Facebook referral link is an entirely new pagepath.
+These are created every time someone is referred to your site from Facebook/Instagram.
+They’re created because Google thinks every click on your Facebook/Instagram referral link is an entirely new pagepath.

-Before FBCLIDs Google would attribute multiple clicks to one pagepath, they’re now splitting those clicks into multiple pagepaths.
+Before FBCLIDs, Google would attribute multiple clicks to one pagepath; but they’re now splitting those clicks into multiple pagepaths.

-This is the difference between your standard UTM tracking parameter and FBCLID.
-With UTMs once you’ve created one for a specific campaign, all traffic/clicks/etc. are automatically attributed to the single tag, and your data remains neat and tidy.
+This is the difference between your standard UTM tracking parameters and FBCLIDs.
+With UTMs, once you’ve created one for a specific campaign, all traffic/clicks/etc. are automatically attributed to the single tag, and your data remains neat and tidy.